Transfer Credit to TCCC

 Transfer Credit from TCCC

-Tri-County Community College offers options to graduates from its two-year associate degree programs and for the two-year college transfer program.
+Tri-County Community College offers options to graduates from its two-year associate degree programs and its two-year college transfer program.
 Graduates of these programs have the option of entering a career, continuing their education at a senior institution, or both.

 Academic work completed at Tri-County Community College that is covered by the Comprehensive Articulation Agreement will transfer into all other institutions in the North Carolina system of colleges and universities.
 The Comprehensive Articulation Agreement formulated by the North Carolina Community College System in conjunction with all senior institutions in the state system guarantees the general equivalency transfer of the core curriculum throughout the community college system.

-Graduation with an A.A. or A.S. degree from Tri-County Community College ensures that a student’s coursework will be able to transfer into any senior institution in the system—credited with having finished all general education requirements and awarded junior status in the receiving institution.
+Graduation with an A.A., A.E., A.F.A., or A.S. degree from Tri-County Community College ensures that a student’s coursework will transfer into any senior institution in the system, credited with having finished all general education requirements, and awarded junior status in the receiving institution.
 Completion of the Associate in Arts or Associate in Science degree does not guarantee admission to a particular North Carolina public university, although admission is guaranteed to at least one of the North Carolina senior institutions.
-Completion of the core curriculum (44 SHC) guarantees students transfer with credit for having finished the equivalent general education requirements of the receiving institution.